bjartemisund/policy/privacy-policy.md

     location information from devices in accordance with the consent process provided by your device.
 > The legal basis for this processing is our legitimate interests
 > cf. GDPR art.
-6 (1) f, namely using this data for the purpose of
+6 (1) item f, namely using this data for the purpose
-> ensuring the proper administration of our website and business,
+> of ensuring the proper administration of our website and business,
 > analyzing the use of the website and services, monitoring and
 > improving our website and services, improving the user experience,
 > preventing abuse, and assisting users with support inquiries.
 For